alekhaya99/Speak/README.md

 Currently we are working on the edit and delete option in the Feed Section, and also the Forgot password option

+**Bugs**
+After downloading the file, you might encounter the problem ".iml" file missing.

+**Debug**
+In order to fix the above issue, in the Android Studio ==>select the "Project Files" instead of "Project" Navigate to the Project Tab in Android Studio and delete ".idea" folder.
+Restart the Android Studio and the issue will be solved.